kamilapereira/DriveMyCar-Prototype/README.md

 To run on Android: download the Expo Go app from PlayStore, open the app and scan the QR code showed on the CMD.

+When opening on a mobile phone, make sure the mobile and the computer are connected to the same network.

 To run on an emulator: open the Emulator Android Phone, go to the CMD and press "a".

 You can register or use this user and login: